Dr Laila Mastura Ahmad Apandi, Consultant Radiologist

 SCREENING FOR BREAST CANCER

 However, in women with dense breasts, the mammographic study needs to be supplemented by ultrasound.
-Combining both mammograms and ultrasound reduces than risk of missing small cancer.
+Combining both mammogram and ultrasound screening reduce the risk of missing small cancer.
 Ultrasound is also a potential screening tool for asymptomatic and low-risk younger women (less than 40 years old).

 breast cancer